 Dave Ramsey's "Endorsed Local Providers (ELPs)"

-Back in early 2009, I wrote the article below warning about radio and television personality Dave Ramsey and his shady relationships with investment brokers - endorsed local providers (ELPs) - he was referring listeners to.
+Previously, I wrote the article below warning about radio and television personality Dave Ramsey and his shady relationships with investment brokers - endorsed local providers (ELPs) - he was referring listeners to.

 Lately, I've been bombarded with Ramsey advertising saying:

 Sure they can...for a hefty load fee and for kickbacks to Dave...they get to place the logo below on their website and company materials.
 Read below for the complete story on why you should shun Ramsey and his ELPs.

 I got a note from a reader raising concerns about the firm run by Dave Ramsey, a radio and television financial advice guy.
 Specifically, this reader suggested that Ramsey's company was directing people to commissioned-based investment brokers.

 Ramsey is best known for his advice on debt reduction and for claiming to personally have recovered from bankruptcy.
 He has networked extensively through churches around the country, especially in the south where he is based.
 Ramsey has no training or educational background in the financial services, financial planning, or investment fields.

 Ramsey's company maintains a list of "Endorsed Local Providers" (ELPs) which includes investment brokers, real estate brokers, insurance and mortgage brokers among others.
 When a member of the public contacts Ramsey's company, before getting a referral to an ELP, they must provide personal contact information including home phone number and mailing address.
 Based upon the zip code location provided, prospects are provided with just one local broker referral from Ramsey's ELP network.
 Actually, the prospect is told, "Your ELP or a member of their team will contact you very soon to serve your investing needs."